Play Lewisville

 -

-The Day Use/Camping Area - Includes picnic facilities, day use area, playgrounds, restrooms, RV/overnight camping, beach area, 2 boat launches with courtesy docks, walking trails, disc golf; a fishing barge, 1 cricket field and nature area;
+The Day Use/Camping Area - Includes picnic facilities, day use area, playgrounds, restrooms, RV/overnight camping, beach area, 2 boat launches with courtesy docks, walking trails, disc golf, 1 cricket field and nature area.

 -

-Sport and Athletic Field Area - Includes 4 youth softball fields, 2 adult softball fields, 4 baseball fields, 8 soccer fields, associated parking, restroom and concession buildings, and walking trails; and
+Sport and Athletic Field Area - Includes 4 youth softball fields, 2 adult softball fields, 4 baseball fields, 8 soccer fields, associated parking, restroom and concession buildings, and walking trails.

 -

-Lake Park Golf Course - Includes an 18-hole golf course, an executive golf course, driving range, a clubhouse, pro-shop and batting cages.
+Lake Park Golf Course - Includes an 18-hole golf course, an executive golf course, driving range, a clubhouse, and pro-shop.

 -

-Lake Park Development or Marina – Includes Eagle Point Marina, Sneaky Pete’s restaurant, Slalom Shop and other commercial endeavors.
+Lake Park Development or Marina – Includes Eagle Point Marina, Slalom Shop, and other commercial endeavors.

 The park is located on the shores of Lewisville Lake which is managed by the USACE.
 The primary focus of the USACE is Flood Damage Reduction, Water Supply, Natural Resource Preservation and Recreation.
 During past and recent reoccurring rain and flood events, Lewisville Lake Park has experienced frequent inundation of their Day Use areas, internal park roads and trails, boat ramps and swim beaches.
 This has also caused extensive erosion along approximately 2 miles of shoreline and rendered most of the park inaccessible and inoperable for periods of 2 to 3 months at a time during these events.